Reach for the Stars Celebration

 One-on-one play dates with friends can be a positive way to work on social skills while in the comfort of your own home.
 Having a visual schedule for the play date will help your child prepare for the length of time a friend will be visiting, as well as manage expectations of what they will do.
 Use social stories prior to the play date to review expected behaviors, proper manners, and other potentially difficult situations (i.e. sharing toys).
 Pre-teach games or play scenarios.
 Be actively involved in a play date for young children while encouraging turn-taking and interactions.

-There are many games that help kids with autism work on social skills along with fine motor skills, learning numbers and colors, or taking turns.
+There are many games that help autistic kids work on social skills along with fine motor skills, learning numbers and colors, or taking turns.
 This chart gives you some ideas.

 Computer games can work on not only school-related skills but also social and life skills.